SRO - Society Radio Operators

 Club activity is reported in "Mike Shy."
 Our newsletter is sent to all SRO members, and includes information on SRO activites, local happenings, the repeaters, technical articles, hamfests, etc.

-General meetings are usually held on the second Wednesday of every other month at various Chicago area locations; attendance is optional.
+General meetings are usually held on the second Thursday of every other month at the Salavation Army in Norridge; attendance is optional.
 Usually an an informative program follows the handling of club business.

 For detailed information on SRO and its club activities or in joining our club, you are welcome to explore the rest of our Web site.